dgp1130/rules_prerender/packages/rules_prerender/tools/annotation_extractor/README.md

 # Annotation Extractor

-An Bazel tool for processing annotations in a prerendered HTML file.
+A Bazel tool for processing annotations in a prerendered HTML file.
 User code may use `includeScript('some/file.js')` directly in an HTML template.
 This simply inserts an HTML comment which looks like: